YouTube Video Not Processing? 19 Best Ways To Fix It?

 It is natural for platforms to work better on select browsers.
 YouTube works best on Google Chrome.
 So, if your video is stuck in the processing stage, try uploading it via Chrome browser and check if it is working.

 Apart from that, make sure to clear any remaining cache of your browser.
 You can find the option to clear caches in the Tools section of your browser.
-If you are using Google Chrome, click on ‘More Tools’ and then hit ‘Clearing Browsing Data’.
+If you are using a Google Chrome browser, click on ‘More Tools’ and then hit ‘Clearing Browsing Data’.

 7. Shift your video to MP4 format